Buying Decision Guide

 Deep Mutational Scanning (DMS)

-Use how to estimate oligo pool cost before requesting quotes to understand pricing factors, and our Vendor Format Adapter to prepare order files for Twist, IDT, Agilent, or GenScript.
+Once the order format is clear, estimate pricing factors and prepare a vendor-compatible sequence file before contacting suppliers.
+Use how to estimate oligo pool cost before requesting quotes to review the main cost drivers, and use the Vendor Format Adapter to prepare order files for Twist, IDT, Agilent, or GenScript.

 Frequently Asked Questions